-When you get to the point that you’re able to do more than 12, it’s time to start adding weight to your pull-up routine, like the bad ass guy in the pic.
+When you get to the point that you’re able to do more than 12, it’s time to start adding weight to your pull-up routine, like the bad ass guy in the picture at the top.

 Many men don’t do pull-ups because they don’t have access to a pull-up bar.
 Here are some options:

 Article printed from The Art of Manliness: http://www.artofmanliness.com